Latvian Socialist Soviet Republic: Government

 In April 1919, Kārlis Ziediņš, a member of the Revolutionary War Council of the Baltic Fleet, was appointed the head of the LSPR Maritime administration.
-Jānis Bērziņš (Ziemelis) was the Commissioner of Education and Augusts Sukuts was the Commissioner of State Control.
+Jānis Bērziņš (Ziemelis) was the Commissar of Education and Augusts Sukuts was the Commissar of State Control.

-All members of the government were also members of the LCIK presidium and the Central committee of the Latvian Social Democracy (later the Communist Party of Latvia).
+All members of the government were also members of the LCIK presidium and the central committee of the Latvian Social Democracy (later the Communist Party of Latvia).
 As a result, political power in Soviet Latvia was concentrated in the hands of a narrow circle of people.
-Eight economic commissions were merged into the Economic Council, while the war, home affairs and justice commissions were merged into the Revolutionary Struggle Council.
+Eight economic commissariats were merged into the People's Economic Council, while the war, internal affairs and justice commissariats were merged into the Revolutionary War Council.